Jrome90/Make_Corner_End/README.md

-# Build Corner and Ends
-Emulates Max's Build Corner and Build End Tools
+# Make Corner and Make End

 ## Install:
 * Download the zip file from github.